ChatGPT: Languages

-GPT Store
+GPTs and plugins

-OpenAI gave paid users access to GPT Builder in November 2023.
-This tool allows a user to customize ChatGPT's behavior for a specific use case.
+In November 2023, OpenAI released GPT Builder, a tool allowing users to customize ChatGPT's behavior for a specific use case.
 The customized systems are referred to as GPTs.
 In January 2024, OpenAI launched the GPT Store, a marketplace for GPTs.
 At launch, OpenAI included more than 3 million GPTs created by GPT Builder users in the GPT Store.

+In September 2025, OpenAI added support for Model Context Protocol (MCP) to ChatGPT apps.
+When enabled in developer mode, this allows for improved third-party access to ChatGPT tools and servers.

+In July 2026, ChatGPT apps were renamed to plugins.

 Deep Research

-In February 2025, OpenAI released Deep Research.
-According to TechCrunch, it is a service based on o3 that combines advanced reasoning and web search capabilities to make comprehensive reports within 5 to 30 minutes.
+In February 2025, OpenAI released Deep Research, a feature that generates reports based on extensive web searches.
+It was initially based on the reasoning model o3 and took from 3 to 30 minutes per report.